Hi, My Name's "No, No! Bad Dog!"

 Well-run puppy classes are the easiest way to expose a dog to novel people, dogs, and situations.
 In a good puppy class, puppies will be exposed to children, men in uniforms and hats, wheelchairs, umbrellas, and other stimuli that are likely to frighten older dogs that have not had those experiences.10,11 Be aware that some trainers label a class a puppy class when it is primarily aimed at teaching basic obedience.

 The fact is, more pets are likely to die because of behavior problems than of infectious diseases such as parvovirus infection or distemper, so proper socialization is critical.
-Ask us about our puppy/kitten training consultation.
+(Check out our puppy classes)

 "My dog is aggressive/fearful/shy because she was abused as a puppy."